vovaspace/brandi/docs/brandi-react/tagged.md

 ### tagged(...tags)(Component, [isolated])

 1. `Component`: `React.ComponentType` — component to be wrapped.
+2. `[options]`: `TaggedOptions`
-2. `isolated?`: `boolean` — by default, the wrapped component and its child components inherit tags from from the upstream tagged components.
+   - `isolated`: `boolean` — by default, the wrapped component and its child components inherit tags from from the upstream tagged components.
 You can use `isolated` option to disable this behavior.

 ## Returns